ASCIA PCC Food intolerance 2019222.96 KB

 Treatment based on inaccurate results is not only misleading, but can result in ineffective and sometimes harmful treatments, and delay the proper management of food allergies and intolerances.

 Other adverse reactions to food

 There are many other adverse reactions to foods, apart from allergy and intolerance, including:

-- Feeling unwell after eating from other causes (e.g. heartburn after a fatty or spicy meal or a hangover after too much red wine).
+- Feeling unwell after eating from other causes such as heartburn after a fatty or spicy meal or a hangover after too much red wine.

-- Coeliac disease - Coeliac disease is not an allergy, but does involve an immune system response to food containing gluten.
+- Coeliac disease is not an allergy, but does involve an immune system response to foods containing gluten.
 When gluten-containing cereals (like wheat) are eaten, inflammation of the gut occurs, resulting in poor absorption of nutrients.
 Major symptoms are gut upset, fatigue, anaemia or weight loss.

 - Non-coeliac gluten intolerance is a recently recognised condition which can cause symptoms such as abdominal disturbance (usually bloating but sometimes other symptoms as well) and occasionally malaise and tiredness.
 It appears to be genuine as proven by blinded challenge studies but the mechanism is not known.

 - Food aversion is a condition where a person not only dislikes a food, but also experiences unpleasant physical symptoms when they see or smell the food.
 Symptoms are triggered by emotions associated with food rather than the food itself.
 This does not usually occur if the food is disguised.

 - Underlying anxiety can result in unconscious over-breathing or hyperventilation.
 The symptoms that result (dizziness, tight chest, blurred vision or numbness) can be very distressing, and can sometimes resemble food allergy.